MicroEJ/docs/PlatformDeveloperGuide/coreEngine.rst

 MicroEJ Core Engine defines 3 exclusive capabilities:

--  Mono-sandbox : capability to produce a monolithic firmware (default one).
+-  Mono-sandbox: capability to produce a monolithic firmware (default one).

--  Multi-Sandbox : capability to produce a extensible firmware on which new applications can be dynamically installed.
+-  Multi-Sandbox: capability to produce a extensible firmware on which new applications can be dynamically installed.
 See section :ref:`multisandbox`.

--  Tiny application : capability to produce a compacted firmware (optimized for size).
+-  Tiny application: capability to produce a compacted firmware (optimized for size).
 See section :ref:`core-tiny`.

 All MicroEJ Core Engine capabilities may not be available on all